eclipse-archived/ceylon-lang.org/blog/2015-06-12-more-type-functions.md

 generated some interesting discussion, here, and
 [on reddit](http://www.reddit.com/r/programming/comments/38hsrb/programming_with_type_functions_in_ceylon/).

-Therefore, I think it's worth tying up several loose ends I left hanging in the earlier post.
+Therefore, I think it's worth tying up several loose ends from the earlier post.
 So here's a collection of further observations about type functions.

 Warning: this post addresses some very technical details of how we've incorporated type functions into Ceylon's type